-Field Tests can be run in either of two ways; with a roving Steward or with a stationary Steward.
-Roving Stewards are most frequently used and are strongly recommended.
-In this scenario the Steward leads a small group of llamas and their handlers over the course.
-When the group reaches an obstacle, the llamas are led one at a time through the obstacle while the Steward evaluates and scores them.
+The roving steward method is most commonly used and is strongly recommended.
+In this method, groups of llamas and their handlers walk a marked course with obstacles that are clearly identified.
+They are accompanied by stewards who hike with them overseeing the test and watching for appropriate behavior.
+When the group reaches an obstacle, the steward explains how it is to be negotiated.
+The llamas are then led one at a time through the obstacle while the steward evaluates and scores them.
 When all the llamas have finished, the group moves on as a unit.
-A group of five or so llamas and their handlers is optimum for this method.
-Stewards can be switched out so that it is not incumbent on a single Steward to hike the entire course.
+A group of five or so llamas and their handlers is optimum.
+Stewards can be switched out so that it is not incumbent on a single steward to hike the entire course.
+Because the course and obstacles for the field test are designed by the trial marshal and certified by the trial certifier, the steward bears no responsibility for determining the route or identifying obstacles.
+That is all done ahead of time.